 Properties that might be unoccupied for longer periods of time like during off-peak seasons – standard home insurance has a shorter unoccupied period.

 Holiday cottages to rent in the UK are an increasingly popular trend, and homeowners need public liability insurance in place

 Alternative accommodation for your paying guest, and you or your family, if your property suddenly becomes uninhabitable as a result of an issue such as flooding, fire, subsidence, or damage caused by a storm

-When looking to insure your holiday cottage, Intasure offers the choice of buildings insurance, contents insurance or combined buildings and contents insurance.
+When looking for holiday cottage insurance, Intasure offers the choice of buildings insurance, contents insurance or combined buildings and contents insurance.